 We anticipate the majority of patients will go directly home after discharge.
-Your discharge planner will work with you to coordinate/schedule your outpatient physical therapy appointments after your discharge to home.
+If other arrangements would become necessary, the discharge planner will work with you to coordinate.

 Respiratory Therapy

 A respiratory therapist may come to your room the first day after surgery.
 He or she will monitor your respiratory status and help if there's a need for oxygen.
 You will be taught how to use your spirometer.